-Nobody can definitively pin down the likely profession of the Zodiac Killer, but did it reside somewhere in this region- somewhere he could mail his communications to and from work.
+Nobody can definitively pin down the likely profession of the Zodiac Killer, but did it reside somewhere in this region, and somewhere he could mail his communications to and from work.
 The question is always asked: Why would the Zodiac Killer mail a noticeable amount of his correspondence from the vicinity of where he worked? - that would be stupid.
-The answer probably lies within the geographical profiling term 'the least effort principle.'
+The answer probably lies within the geographical profiling term the least effort principle.
 That, when a human can exert the least effort in accomplishing a given task (with little risk), they probably will.
 Obviously, he realized that the ability to trace a letter or card back to a particular mailing point is practically impossible.
 Only to the area the letter was franked.

 The final observation on the map above, is the locality and proximity of the three golf courses to the Richmond District - bearing in mind the golf course adjacent to the Blue Rock Springs parking lot.
 Could the Zodiac Killer have worked at one of these locations, or did he play golf on a regular basis, taking his scorecard from the clubhouse into the very communications he mailed?